-What IS a bad hire?
+What is a bad hire?

 A bad hire is an employee who is unfit for the position for which he is hired.
 It could be because she lied about her qualifications, has a relevant criminal background, is a cultural misfit, or worse still, causes health and safety concerns resulting from substance abuse.